YINI-lang/YINI-spec/YINI-Specification.md

 - **Form 2: Identifier Enclosed in Backticks:**
   - A phrase is a name wrapped in backticks  ``` ` ```.
   - It can include spaces, special (printable) characters, and quotes (single `'` or double `"`).
-  - It must be on a single line and **cannot contain** newlines or another backtick.
+  - It must be on a single line and **cannot contain** any newline, tab, or another backtick.

   Example:
   ```yini